After you enable inline payload analysis in a policy, you can select how SIA proxy scans these types of files:

 Static malware analysis of large files scans files offline or after they are downloaded by the end user.
 Static malware analysis scans the code without running or executing it.
 This feature is enabled when you select the Allow and Scan action for large files.
 These files are scanned with the same static analysis engines as small files.

 If you want to analyze content when it's executed in a secure, sandbox environment with dynamic scanners, see Dynamic malware analysis.
 If files scanned with static malware analysis are considered suspicious and dynamic analysis is also enabled in the policy, these files are automatically analyzed in the sandbox environment with dynamic analysis.

 Files are scanned within a four hour period after download.
-If ETP Proxy detects malware, a threat event is reported in ETP.
+If SIA Proxy detects malware, a threat event is reported in SIA.